Marine Resource Economics

 Marine Resource Economics is a quarterly peer-reviewed academic journal covering the economics of natural resource use in the global marine environment.
 It is published by the University of Chicago Press in affiliation with the North American Association of Fisheries Economists and the International Institute of Fisheries Economics and Trade.
-The current editor is Joshua K. Abbott of Arizona State University.
+Since 2026 the current editors are N. Robert Branch and Sunny Jardine of the University of Washington.
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.851.

 Most-cited papers

 According to Google Scholar, the following three papers have been cited most often: